Wadjet & Nekhbet

-Above: Wadjet, the rearing serpent (now called Hydra)
+Above: Wadjet, the rearing cobra (now called Hydra)

 Wadjet means “papyrus-colored one” because wadj was the ancient Egyptian word for green (in reference to the colour of the papyrus plant) and et was an indication of gender.
 Eventually, Wadjet was claimed as the patron goddess and protector of the whole of Lower Egypt.

 By contrast, Egypt’s oldest oracle was the shrine of Nekhbet at Nekheb, the original necropolis or “city of the dead”.
 It was the companion city to Nekhen, the religious and political capital of Upper Egypt at the end of the predynastic period.
 At its height, from about 3,400 BCE, Nekhen had at least 5,000 inhabitants.

 Above: the headdress of Nekhbet